 Based on the preference of the Mariana subspecies for foraging in forests adjacent to roosts, Wiles et al. (2011, p.
-307) suggested that past deforestation in the Mariana archipelago was likely a principal factor in limiting the current population to Aguiguan, an island that retains significant forest cover.
+307) suggested that past deforestation was likely a principal factor in limiting the current population to Aguiguan, an island that retains significant forest cover.
 Overgrazing of the forest understory by ungulates results in little or no recruitment of canopy tree species, which inhibits or prevents forest recovery after catastrophic events such as typhoons.
-Protection of extant and extirpated roost sites from disturbance and management of adjacent forest habitat should preserve essential foraging habitat necessary to keep existing colonies viable and unoccupied roosts suitable for recolonization.
+Protection of extant and extirpated roost sites from disturbance and management of adjacent forest habitat should preserve the essential foraging habitat needed to keep existing colonies viable and unoccupied roosts suitable for recolonization.

 The most significant threats to the subspecies include predation by invasive mammals, disturbance at roost caves, habitat loss due to deforestation and overgrazing by ungulates, and stochastic events such as typhoons.
 In addition, pesticide use is thought to have contributed to the decline and eventual extirpation of bat colonies on Guam, Rota, Tinian, and Saipan.
-Although the magnitude and mechanism of these threats and their effect on population viability have not been extensively studied, managing these threats is expected to substantially improve the resiliency of populations.
+The magnitude and mechanism of these threats and their effect on population viability will need to be further researched and evaluated, but it is expected that the management of these threats is necessary to substantially improve the resiliency of populations.

 Given the number of threats and the species' dependence on intact native forest for foraging, suitable habitat for this subspecies must be managed continuously.
-Developing and implementing a Pacific sheath-tailed bat management plan will ensure the species' needs are met and threats are managed to facilitate the eventual translocation or recolonization to islands or areas from which they were extirpated.
+Developing and implementing a Pacific sheath-tailed bat management plan will ensure the species' needs are met and threats are managed to facilitate the eventual translocation to or recolonization of islands or areas from which they were extirpated.
 Expanding populations to other islands will increase redundancy and resiliency and will enhance their ability to recover from catastrophic and stochastic events.